rails-api/active_model_serializers/docs/howto/test.md

 ## Test helpers

-AMS provides a `assert_serializer` method to be used on your controller tests to assert that a specific serializer was used.
+ActiveModelSerializers provides a `assert_serializer` method to be used on your controller tests to assert that a specific serializer was used.

 ```ruby